THINGS TO KNOW BEFORE VISITING GERMANY – BEST TRAVEL TIPS

 Here’s an important tip for traveling in Germany: you can never rely on the weather.
-This last February, for example, it was sunny and 22ºC (71ºF), then March was cold and snowy.
-Make sure to bring a warm winter jacket even in spring.
+Last February, for example, it was sunny and 22ºC (71ºF), then March was cold and snowy.
+Make sure to bring a warm winter jacket, even in spring.
 For visits in June, July, or August, you will need an umbrella, raincoat, and waterproof shoes, even if it’s warm.

-Typically, the winters get cold and the summers as get warm to hot.
+Typically, the winters get cold, and the summers as getting warm to hot.

-However, this also changes a lot and there were summer months were we hardly saw the sun and then we had summers where it got very warm – my tip: Never rely on the weather to 100%.
+However, this also changes a lot, and there were summer months when we hardly saw the sun, and then we had summers when it got hot – my tip: Never rely on the weather to 100%.

-Germany is one of the richest countries in the world, but despite that, public transportation is not as good as in other places.
-Trains come late and some are canceled without notice.
+Germany is one of the world’s richest countries, but despite that, public transportation is not as good as in other places.
+Trains come late, and some are canceled without notice.
 In general, it’s not that bad, but not at the same level as you would expect.
-However, it is probably not as bad as I portray it – my expectations are high and the Deutsche Bahn can’t meet them.
+However, it is probably not as bad as I portray it – my expectations are high, and the Deutsche Bahn can’t meet them.

 Despite this, public transportation is big in Germany, and many people take trains, buses, subways, etc. Overall, it is a good way to get around in the city centers.

-While cycling in Germany is not as popular as in the Netherlands, I should mention that cycling is, however, big!
+While cycling in Germany is not as popular as in the Netherlands, I should mention that cycling is big!
 You see kids as well as adults cycling in cities.
 Often, there are specific bike lanes for them (and if you road trip Germany, then do not use them).

 Some cities might even look like the Netherlands with all the bikes – like Münster.
-Especially in the flat regions – aka Northen Germany – clycling is popular.
-If you want to cycle in Southern Germany you might need a mountain bike – if you are in Germany you should definitely give cycling a go!
+Especially in the flat regions – aka Northen Germany – cycling is popular.
+If you want to cycle in Southern Germany, you might need a mountain bike – if you are in Germany, you should definitely give cycling a go!

 When you’re driving through northern Germany, it is less scenic and very green and flat.
 In central Germany, you’ll notice a lot more scenic landscapes.

-Germany has a lot of attractions, like Neuschwanstein Castle and Rothenburg ob der Tauber, but not as many as in other countries, and usually not as crowded.
-You don’t need to skip-the-line-tickets very often, but you might need to buy your tickets in advance, as some things sell out.
+Germany has many attractions, like Neuschwanstein Castle and Rothenburg ob der Tauber, but not as many as in other countries, and usually not as crowded.
+You don’t need to skip the line tickets very often, but you might need to buy your tickets in advance, as some things sell out.

-Electricity in Germany is very good and is the same system as in most of Europe.
-You may need an adapter if you are traveling from outside Europe, as Germany uses 230 volts, as opposed to America’s 120 volts.
+Electricity in Germany is excellent and is the same system as in most of Europe.
+You may need an adapter if you are traveling from outside Europe, as Germany uses 230 volts instead of America’s 120 volts.

-The tap water in Germany is good in most places, so you can drink it.
-In central and southern Germany, you will find a lot of water fountains that provide even fresher and tastier water, but unfortunately, these are not found in the northern part.
+The tap water in Germany is good in most places so you can drink it.
+In central and southern Germany, you will find many water fountains that provide even fresher and tastier water, but unfortunately, these are not found in the northern part.